Already a member? log in

 Butterfly Bush

-Butterfly bush is like a summer-flowering lilac.
-The blooms appear in similar colors -- purple, lavender, blue, pink, and white -- and are deliciously fragrant.
-Happily, butterfly bushes offer a longer bloom season than lilacs: from summer into autumn, especially if you pinch off the old flower clusters as they start to fade.
+Think of a butterfly bush like a summer-flowering lilac.
+The blooms appear in similar colors (purple, lavender, blue, pink, and white) and are deliciously fragrant.
+Happily, butterfly bushes have a longer bloom season than lilacs: From summer into autumn, especially if you pinch off the old flower clusters as they start to fade.
+This also will help them not self-seed everywhere and become invasive.

 Size: To 10 feet tall or more